subashiglesias/okr-ally/README.md

 ### `npm test`

-6 test suites, and a total of 13 test cases.
+6 test suites, and a total of 14 test cases.

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Alternatively